Kevin-CodeCrew/coding_concepts_sprint_2/JavaScript_ES6.md

 Take a few minutes to watch a video about [Variables vs. Arrays vs. Objects](https://www.youtube.com/watch?v=FjSCdXd04Cs).

-## Lightning Exercises
+## Practice

-> **Lightning Exercise 1:** Given two options of data structures - array or object - which should you use?
+> **Exercise 1:** Given two options of data structures - array or object - which should you use?
 You need to represent a red 2015 Ford Mustang in your code.

-> **Lightning Exercise 2:** Given two options of data structures - array or object - which should you use?
+> **Exercise 2:** Given two options of data structures - array or object - which should you use?
 You need to store list of animal names in a shelter.
 The names are "Kippers", "Jack", "Gypsy", "Angus", "Seymour Bouts", and "Sharky".

-> **Lightning Exercise 3:** Define an object for four family members, and put each object in an array named `familyMembers`.
+> **Exercise 3:** Define an object for four family members, and put each object in an array named `familyMembers`.
 Each family member object that you create should have the same keys on them, but the values will be different.

 ## Setting and Accessing Values on Objects